zKirinz/veshop/README.md

   - Material Kit 2 - Free & Open Source Web UI Kit
 - Backend
   - Servlets - A Java class that extends the capabilities of the servers
+  - Log4j - A separate implementation with powerful logging features
   - JDBC - A Java API to connect and execute the query with the database
   - MS SQL - A relational database management system developed by Microsoft